Business and Community Services Building (2005)

 In November 2006, the Regents approved an increase of $962,000 to the budget for the project.
 This increase allowed the second floor of the building to be completed.
 Earlier plans had allowed the space to be built but to be left empty, pending additional funding.
 The Iowa Waste Reduction Center and additional student business incubators would occupy this additional space.
 The increased funding moved the total project budget to $5.6 million.

-The Business and Community Services Building opened in May 2007.
-It was dedicated at 10AM on Saturday, August 25, 2007.
-At the time of its dedication, the building housed the John Pappajohn Entrepreneurial Center, the Innovation Incubator, the Student Incubator, the Institute for Decision Making, the Iowa Waste Reduction Center, the Recycling and Reuse Technology Transfer Center, the Intellectual Property Office, and the Office of Technology Transfer and Business Incubation.
-In an August 26, 2007, editorial, the Waterloo Courier, praised the new building:
+The Business and Community Services Building opened in May 2007 and was dedicated that August.
+At that time, the building housed the John Pappajohn Entrepreneurial Center, the Innovation Incubator, the Student Incubator, the Institute for Decision Making, the Iowa Waste Reduction Center, the Recycling and Reuse Technology Transfer Center, the Intellectual Property Office, and the Office of Technology Transfer and Business Incubation.
+In an August 26, 2007 editorial, the Waterloo Courier, praised the new building:

 The business incubator portion of the building, which originally included eight suites, proved popular.
-That portion of the Center provided a business address, utilities, office equipment, and a limited amount of legal and accounting assistance to fledgling companies.
+It provided a business address, utilities, office equipment, and a limited amount of legal and accounting assistance to fledgling companies.
 The general rule was that a company would stay in the Center for as long as two years before moving out onto its own.
 Far Reach Technologies was the first client to rent space.
-The company remained in the building until it moved to its own location on Main Street in Cedar Falls in December 2008.
-In the fall of 2009 five additional suites were opened.
-Space in the incubator suites is available to entrepreneurs from both inside and outside the university community.
+The company remained in the building until December 2008 when it moved to Main Street in Cedar Falls.
+In the fall of 2009, five additional suites were opened.

-Compiled by University Archivist Gerald L. Peterson, May 2004, with substantial revision, August 2007; last updated, January 28, 2015 (GP); photo and citation updated by Graduate Assistant Eliza Mussmann, February 11, 2022.
+Compiled by University Archivist Gerald L. Peterson, May 2004, with substantial revision, August 2007; last updated, January 28, 2015 (GP); photo and citation updated by Graduate Assistant Eliza Mussmann, February 11, 2022; content updated by Graduate Intern Marcea Seible, June 2025.